-Pick your Scotland XI to face Cyprus in Euro opener
+Who did you pick for Scotland against Cyprus?

 |Coverage: Live commentary on BBC Radio Scotland, live text on the BBC Sport website & app, highlights on BBC One Scotland

-Scotland's men play their first match of the year in their opening Euro 2024 qualifier against Cyprus on Saturday.
+Scotland's men play their first match of the year in their opening Euro 2024 qualifier against Cyprus on Saturday and we asked BBC Sport website users who should start.

-Regulars such as Craig Gordon and Scott McKenna miss out injured, but there's one new face in the shape of goalkeeper Angus Gunn and a host of English Premier League performers are also in contention to start.